python-restx/flask-restx/README.rst

 Contributors
 ============

-Flask-RESTPlus is brought to you by @noirbizarre.
+Flask-RESTX is brought to you by @python-restx.
 Since early 2019 @SteadBytes,
-@a-luna, @j5awry, @ziirish volunteered to help @noirbizarre keep the project up and running.
+@a-luna, @j5awry, @ziirish volunteered to help @python-restx keep the project up and running.
 Of course everyone is welcome to contribute and we will be happy to review your PR's or answer to your issues.